keptn/lifecycle-toolkit/docs/docs/components/lifecycle-operator/keptn-apps.md

 By default Keptn observes the state of the Kubernetes workloads for 5 minutes.
-After this timeout is exceeded, the deployment phase (from Keptn wiewpoint) is considered as failed and Keptn does not proceed with post-deployment phases (tasks, evaluations or promotion phase).
+After this timeout is exceeded, the deployment phase (from Keptn wiewpoint) is considered as `Failed` and Keptn does not proceed with post-deployment phases (tasks, evaluations or promotion phase).
 This timeout can be modified for the cluster by changing the value of the `observabilityTimeout` field in the